Skip to content

 Error Handling and Stability

-• Prevents power analysis during long-term logging
+• Blocks conflicting actions (e.g., power analysis vs. long-term logging simultaneously)

 • Detects non-finite results and skips invalid reads